hanan-Kt/SQL_DataBase/README.md

 # SQL_DataBase
-Creating a large student databse and applying SQL quieries for testing.
+Learning how to create and manage databses and applying SQL quieries for testing.
-Still in testing!
+Still testing!